mvcisback/SSLVC/report/report.md

 First there is a required silence period for calibrating the Voice Activity Detection discussed later.

-Then each user is asked in turn to,
+Then each user is asked in turn to:

 1. Clap hands and wave to the camera.
 2. Speak for about a minute while facing the camera.